persteenolsen/pso-gatsby-blog-one/src/posts/2025-04-19-python-fastapi-next-starter-one.md

   - vercel
 ---

-Python FastAPI Next.js Starter hybrid Web App hosted at Vercel Cloud using Serverless Functions and implementing DevOps by GitHub + Vercel
+Next.js 14 and Python FastAPI Starter hybrid Web App hosted at Vercel Cloud using Serverless Functions and implementing DevOps by GitHub + Vercel

-<a href="https://fastapi-vercel-start-one.vercel.app/" target="_blank" title="FastAPI Next.js Web App at Vercel">Try the demo...</a>
+<a href="https://fastapi-vercel-start-one.vercel.app/" target="_blank" title="Next.js and Python FastAPI Web App at Vercel">Try the demo...</a>

-A Starter FastAPI + Next.js Web App with endpoints - secured by HTTPS
+A Starter Next.js + FastAPI Web App with endpoints - secured by HTTPS

 CI / CD by VS Code + GitHub + Vercel Cloud